Encryptioner/html-to-pdf-generator/PRODUCTION_READY_SUMMARY.md

 **The package is PRODUCTION READY with 100% test coverage and comprehensive documentation.**

-All functionality is working, all exports are verified, and the newPage parameter issue has been completely resolved with full documentation and examples.
+All functionality is working, all exports are verified, and all the issues has been completely resolved with full documentation and examples.

 Ready for:
 - ✅ NPM publication